picmi/help/docs/business/article/provisional-user.md

 <prompt>

-You can add more than one provisional user at a time using [Import](#import-multiple-provisional-users)
+You can add more than one provisional user at a time using [Import multiple new provisional users](#import-multiple-provisional-users)

 </prompt>